Table of Contents

 - Cervical carcinoma: PAP smear

-Tertiary prevention is used when the disease has already manifested itself.
-The target group are mostly patients with chronic diseases.
-The tertiary prevention aims at minimizing or preventing secondary health damages and preventing relapses.
-Note the fuzzy differentiation between the terms tertiary prevention and rehabilitation.
-Rehabilitation is primarily responsible for re-integration into the occupational and social life.
-Important examples for the tertiary prevention are:
+Tertiary prevention is used when the disease has already manifested.
+The target group mostly comprises patients with chronic diseases.
+Tertiary prevention aims to minimize or prevent secondary health damage and relapses.
+It is important to note the unclear differentiation between the terms ‘tertiary prevention’ and ‘rehabilitation’.
+Rehabilitation primarily aims at re-integration into occupational and social life.
+Important examples of tertiary prevention are:

 - Rehabilitation measures